-● CO2 emissions by scope (results in FY2021)\
+CO2 emissions by scope (results in FY2021)^{}

-( Class/category Scope of the estimation Relevant activities Emissions in FY2021 (tons of CO 2 ) Scope I Direct emissions Direct emissions Direct emissions from the use of oil, etc. and industrial processes in the company 2,176 2 Electricity, etc. in business sites, offices, etc. 1,864 3 Other indirect emission n, construction work, etc. 4,648,164 Ductwork, piping, scaffolding Category I Purchased goods and services Emissions in association with the activities up to the production of raw materials and other materials Main items of HVAC systems (freezers, air conditioners, packaged air conditioners, fan coils, fans) 119,213 2 Capital goods Additional construction of production facilities Capital investment Capital investment 7,336 3 3 Energy-related activities Minerals required for the generation of the electricity purchased by the company Electricity usage 801 4 Transportation (upstream) Emissions in association with the transportation of products from suppliers to construction sites Number of trucks required for the transportation 5,662 5 Waste generated in Emissions in association with the transportation and General waste from buildings and offices F /7/ 5 operations disposal of general and industrial waste generated by the company Disposal of industrial waste from sites 5,676 6 Business travel of employees Business travel Domestic and international business trips 919 7 Employee commuting Commuting Commuting 609 11 Use of the sold Emissions in association with the use of products by users products (consumers, business operators) Facilities for deliver customers Facilities for delivery to customers 4,499,860 12 End-of-life treatment of sold products Emissions in association with the end-of-life treatment of products End-of-life treatment of purchased products 8,089 Total 4,652,204
+Class/category Scope of the estimation Relevant activities Emissions in FY202 (tons of CO 2) Scope I Direct emissions Direct emissions Direct emissions from the use of oil, etc. and industrial processes in the company 2,176 2 Energy-derived indirect emissions Indirect emissions in association with the use of the electricity and heat purchased by our facility Electricity, etc. in business sites, offices, etc. 1,864 3 Other indirect emissions (excluding those which fall under Scope 1 or 2) Design, construction work, etc. Ductwork, piping, scaffolding Category I Purchased goods and services Emissions in association with the activities up to the production of raw materials and other materials Main items of HVAC systems (freezers, air conditioners, packaged air conditioners, fan coils, fans) 119,213 2 Capital goods Additional construction of production facilities Capital investment 7,336 3 Energy-related activities Minerals required for the generation of the electricity purchased by the company Electricity usage 80 4 Transportation (upstream) Emissions in association with the transportation of products from suppliers to construction sites Number of trucks required for the transportation 5,662 5 Waste generated in Emissions in association with the transportation and General waste from buildings and offices F / 7/ 5 operations disposal of general and industrial waste generated by the company Disposal of industrial waste from sites 5,676 6 Business travel of employees Business travel Domestic and international business trips 919 7 Employee commuting Commuting Commuting 609 11 Use of the sold products Emissions in association with the use of products by users (consumers, business operators) Facilities for delivery to customers 4,499,860 12 End-of-life treatment of sold products Emissions in association with the end-of-life treatment of products End-of-life treatment of purchased products 8,089 Total 4,652,204

-\An independent third-party assurance has been received from Sustainability Accounting Co., Ltd.
+^{}An independent third-party assurance has been received from Sustainability Accounting Co., Ltd.